Domestic violence in the United States: Murder

 Women are more likely than men to be murdered by an intimate partner.
 Of those killed by an intimate partner, about three quarters are female and about a quarter are male.
 In 1999 in the United States, 1,218 women and 424 men were killed by an intimate partner, and 1,181 females and 329 males were killed by their intimate partners in 2005.

 In 2007, 2,340 deaths were caused by intimate partner violence—making up 14% of all homicides.
 70% of these deaths were females and 30% were males.

+In the United States, firearms have played a role in domestic violence.
+Compared to other nations, the United States is the number one country for owning guns in the world.
+According to the National Coalition Against Domestic Violence (NCADV), there has been a rise of 500% of death when a firearm is present during domestic violence.

 Dating violence

 Dating violence is often a precursor to domestic violence.
 22% of high school girls and 32% of college women experienced dating violence in a 2000 study.
 20.6% of women experienced two or more types of dating violence and 8.3% of women experienced rape, stalking or physical aggression while dating.
 The levels of dating violence against men has not been investigated to the same extent.